-Hydrogen is the most plentiful element in the universe and is now becoming a viable fuel source in many applications.
-Currently, there is a lot of interest and talk about hydrogen being the “fuel of the future” due to its efficiency and low environmental impact.
-There are many features and benefits to hydrogen, making it an ideal choice in many up-and-coming industrial applications.
+Hydrogen is the most plentiful element in the universe and is now becoming a viable fuel source for many applications.
+Due to its efficiency and low environmental impact, the interest in hydrogen being the "fuel of the future" continues to grow.
+The many features and benefits to hydrogen make it an ideal choice for many up-and-coming industrial applications.
 A few of the more common applications are:

 - Hydrogen Production/Generation